On strong convergence of an elliptic regularization with the Neumann boundary condition applied to a stationary advection equation: Acknowledgement

 \section{Acknowledgement}

+The authors thank Professor Emeritus Yuusuke Iso for suggesting this problem.
+They also would like to express their gratitude to Professor Emeritus Gert Lube for his introducing some previous works.
+They thank Professor Hiroshi Fujiwara for giving helpful advice from the viewpoint of numerical analysis and numerical computation.
 This work was supported by JST Grant Number JPMJFS2123 and by JSPS KAKENHI Grant Numbers JP21H00999, JP20K14344.
-The authors thank Professor Yuusuke Iso for suggesting this problem.
-They also thank Professor Hiroshi Fujiwara for giving helpful advice from the viewpoint of numerical analysis and numerical computation.